EnvisionDoc/iam/application_authorization.md

-# Application authorization
+# Application Authorization

 It is to authorize the applications to access assets data which are created or purchased of the organization.

-## Authorize application
+## Authorize Application

 1. Click **IAM > Applicaton Authorization** from the left navigation panel of the EnOS Console.